-During the year under review, the Company has transferred 7 shares on 20th December, 2022 due to dividends unclaimed for seven consecutive years, in accordance with IEPF rules.
+During the year under review, the Company was not required to transfer shares to IEPF, in accordance with IEPF rules.
 Shareholders may note that both the unclaimed dividends and corresponding shares transferred to IEPF, including all benefits accruing on such shares, if any, can be claimed from IEPF following the procedure prescribed in the Rules.
 No claim shall lie in respect thereof with the Company.